 - Variety of refinancing products

 - Available in all 50 states

-- Lifetime guarantee could save on future refinances
+- A lifetime guarantee could save on future refinances

-SoFi is, of course, best-known for student loan refinance.
-But in recent years, they’ve expanded into various other types of loans, including personal loans and mortgages.
-The company also offers a wide variety of other financial services, including insurance and especially career guidance.
+SoFi is, of course, best known for student loan refinance.
+But in recent years, they’ve expanded into different types of loans and financial products, including personal loans and mortgages for homebuyers.

 On the mortgage front, SoFi offers both conventional and jumbo loans, but not VA and FHA mortgages and other types of programs.

-SoFi scores an “A-“ rating with the Better Business Bureau, which isn’t the highest rating, but it’s close enough.
+SoFi scores an “A“ rating with the Better Business Bureau, too.

-- No PMI on Jumbo loans with as little as 10% equity
+- No PMI on Jumbo loans with as little as 10% down

 - You must have good or excellent credit

 Chase is the largest bank in the US and one of the largest in the world.
 If you prefer to have your mortgage at the same institution where you bank, Chase is a prime option.

 As the largest bank in the country, Chase has a network of branches in most states and operates on a national level.
 Not only do they offer virtually every type of mortgage loan product, but they’re also strong in secondary financing, including second mortgages and home equity lines of credit.